Integrate with Zendesk

 1. Add action and choose Notify webhook in the dropdown.
 Select the previously configured Next Matter webhook in the second dropdown.

-2. The contents of the JSON body section might look like the following:
+2. The contents of the JSON body can contain whatever information you need to transfer from Zendesk.
+For example, the section might look like the following:

 {